a-avishka/whack-a-mole-game/README.md

-The popular arcade redemption game Whack A Mole retro game emulated using java.
+The popular arcade redemption game Whack A Mole emulated using java.
 Guess the location of the moles to whack them down.

 ## Installation
 Download and extract the .zip file.
 Then import the folder as a project in IntelliJ.